byu-cs460/byu-cs460/13-lab-full-stack-network/README.md

 ## Integrate Forwarding Table

- - Integrate your implementation of `ForwardingTable.get_entry()` into `forwarding_table.py`, using the `forwarding_table.py` you created in the [Network Layer Lab](../06-lab-network-layer).
-You might also like to bring over the doctests.

-   It is important that you integrate your code in the newer file, rather than simply overwriting the existing file; the existing files have been updated, including a bug fix and the addition of a new method.
- - Copy the `prefix.py` file that you created in the [Network Layer Lab](../06-lab-network-layer) to the current directory, overwriting the stock file that was provided.
+Copy the `prefix.py` and `forwarding_table.py` files that you created in the [Network Layer Lab](../06-lab-network-layer) to the current directory, overwriting the stock files that were provided.

 To test the functionality of subnet-level broadcasts with the help of your forwarding table, you can run the following: